wp-plugins/amazon-link/readme.txt

 === Amazon Link ===
 Contributors: paulstuttard
 Donate link: http://www.houseindorset.co.uk/plugins/
-Tags: Amazon, links, wishlist, recommend
-Requires at least: 2.9
+Tags: Amazon, links, wishlist, recommend, shortcode Requires at least: 2.9
 Tested up to: 3.0.1
 Stable tag: 1.1

-Provides a method of inserting links to Amazon products and also generate a short list of related random items into your Wordpress site.
+Provides a shortcode for inserting links to Amazon products and also generate a short list (e.g. a wishlist) of related items into your site.

 == Description ==